Patrick260/Snake-Game/README.md

 ## What's this?

-A simple Snake-Game written in Java.
+A Snake-Game written in Java.

 ## How to play